Iqtisaduna: Content

 Our Economy must be seen as the first comprehensive analytic book on economics that is written from an Islamic viewpoint.
 Al-Sadr used legal hukm (rulings) to provide an economic philosophy.
 The book was translated into English by the Iranian government in 1982.
 Our Economy written under three headlines: Principles and methods, Distributions and the factors of production, and Distribution and justice.
 The book consist of three parts: the two first parts show that Islam has answers to problems of the modern world by presenting an Islamic alternative to both capitalism and socialism.
 In third part al-sadr explains the Islamic economy conception.

 Al-Sadr book consist of Islamic economics theory which have differences with other theories.
 This theory presents practical solutions to economic problems in line with Islam's concept of justice.
 Islamic economics is a doctrine and justice has a critical role in this doctrine.
 Islamic economics includes 'every basic rule of economic life connected with its ideology of social justice'.
 This doctrine based on Islamic beliefs, laws, sentiments, concepts and definitions drives from the sources of Islam.

-The first parts of Iqtisaduna discussion historical materialism such as Marxism, socialism, communism, and capitalism.
+The first parts of Iqtisaduna discuss historical materialism such as Marxism, socialism, communism, and capitalism.
 Al-Sadr rejects socialism on the basis that Islam distinguishes between the individual and the ruler in an Islamic state in a manner that requires a distinction between private and public property.
 However, he also rejects capitalism's notion that private property is justified in its own right, arguing instead that both private and public property originate from God, and that the rights and obligations of both private individuals and rulers are therefore dictated by Islam.
 He also rejects the conclusion that this makes Islamic economics a mixture between capitalism and socialism, arguing that capitalism and socialism each come about as the natural conclusion of certain ideologies, while Islamic economics comes about as the natural conclusion of Islamic ideology and therefore is justified entirely independently of other systems of economics.